presidenten/bowers-nest/README.md

 	grunt sync

+### Example usage scenario

+- Install and start the server

+- Add your package

+    grunt register:<my-package>

+- Follow onscreen instructions to add the new git remote and push your code into it

+- Add .bowerrc in your new development project

+- Install your new package along with all dependencies

+    bower install <my-package>

 ### Manual commands through curl:
 List packages, add package1 and package2, list package1, search for 1, remove one and list all